K12-Analytics-Engineering/edfi/tutorial.md

 Click the button below and navigate to Cloud Run.

 <walkthrough-menu-navigation sectionId="CLOUD_RUN_SECTION"></walkthrough-menu-navigation>
-<walkthrough-menu-navigation sectionId="SECURITY_SECTION"></walkthrough-menu-navigation>

 After the Cloud Run service has been deployed, the terminal will print out the HTTPS URL for your Ed-Fi API.
 Test the API by navigating to this URL.

 Click the **Next** button.

 ## Ed-Fi Admin App
 The final step is to deploy Ed-Fi's Admin App as an additional Google Cloud Run service.
-Run the command below replacing `<CLOUD_RUN_EDFI_API_URL>` with the Ed-Fi API generated via the previous step.
+Run the command below replacing *`<CLOUD_RUN_EDFI_API_URL>`* with the Ed-Fi API generated via the previous step.

 ```sh
 bash edfi-admin-app/001-deploy-admin-app.sh <walkthrough-project-id/> <CLOUD_RUN_EDFI_API_URL>;